 Valentine's Day is one of the country's most popular holidays.
-Stores put out candy boxes and romantic cards on display months in advance.
-Restaurants and hotels advertise romantic packages for couples looking for a special way to spend the day.
-You don't even have to be in a relationship to celebrate Valentine's Day; there are plenty of options for friends and family members looking to display their affection as well.
+Stores put out candy boxes and romantic cards on display months in advance, while restaurants and hotels advertise romantic packages for couples looking for a special way to spend the day.
+And in case you were wondering, you don't need to be in a relationship to celebrate the holiday.
+There are plenty of options for friends and family members looking to display their affection as well.

 What Is Valentine's Day?